If You Go (song)

-"If You Go" is a song written by Jon Secada and Miguel Morejon and recorded for his 1994 studio album, Heart, Soul & a Voice.
+"If You Go" is a song written by Cuban-born American singer-songwriter Jon Secada and Miguel Morejon, recorded for Secada's second English-language album, Heart, Soul & a Voice (1994).
 The song's lyrics detail a desire that a female subject not leave the singer, for, if she does, "there'll be something missing in [his] life."
 A Spanish version, "Si te vas", was also released for the Spanish-language market.

-The song was released as a single on April 26, 1994, peaking at number 10 on the US Billboard Hot 100 and becoming Secada's last top-ten single on the chart.
-It also performed well in some international markets, especially Canada, where it reached number three and topped the country's Adult Contemporary chart.
+The song was released as a single on April 26, 1994 by SBK Records, peaking at number 10 on the US Billboard Hot 100 and becoming Secada's last top-10 single on the chart.
+In Canada, it topped The Record's singles chart and the RPM Adult Contemporary chart.
 The music video for the Spanish version was nominated for a Lo Nuestro Award for Video of the Year at the 7th Lo Nuestro Awards.
+Secada sung "If You Go" at the 1994 FIFA World Cup opening ceremony.

+Critical reception

+Larry Flick from Billboard magazine wrote, "Any similarity between this first offering from Secada's new Heart, Soul & a Voice and his first top 40 hit, 'Just Another Day', is probably anything but a coincidence.
+From the swelling choir of inspirational backing vocals to the shuffling pop beat, this song oozes with familiarity.
+That is not likely to stop radio programmers or consumers from gobbling this up in a flash.
+Secada's flexing vocal has a degree of sincerity that contributes to making this a guilty pleasure."